Faculty Research Funds Progam Information

-Please Note: The Regular Faculty Research and the Scholarly Materials and Equipment competitions have the same deadline (November 22), but have separate application guidelines.
+Please Note: The Regular Faculty Research and the Scholarly Materials and Equipment competitions have the same deadline (December 16, 2016), but have separate application guidelines.
 If eligible, individuals may apply for both awards.
-Remember, funds requested must not depend on funding from other FRF competitions.
+Please note that funds requested must not depend on funding from other FRF competitions.

 The deadline for receipt of nominations for the Presidential Research & Creative Achievement Award will be announced in the near future.
 This award is made to a faculty member who has attained distinction in research or creative achievement.